-On 13 September 1954, at a U.S. Army hospital in Yokohama, Japan, a 21 years old U.S. Army corporal named James Almon Polk died of encephalitis.
+On 13 September 1954, at a U.S. Army hospital in Yokohama, Japan, a 21-year old U.S. Army corporal named James Almon Polk died of encephalitis.
 He left behind his wife, Chieko, eight months pregnant.
-Two months later, on 18 November 1954, she gave birth, in the same hospital where her husband had died, to a boy.
+Two months later, in November 1954, she gave birth, in the same hospital where her husband had died, to a boy.
 She named him after his father.

 For twenty plus years, I enjoyed my job as a federal criminal investigator, a special agent for the U.S. Naval Criminal Investigative Service (NCIS).
 I traveled the world.
 I witnessed the darker side of humanity.
 At times I unmasked the shadow-personas of people hiding behind their social masks.
 I cannot say for sure if evil exists as a force that shapes the world, but I know for sure I had come face to face with people whose hearts had chilled.
 Like a father who explained to me one morning, as if nothing bad had happened, how he had found his six-year old daughter in bed, dead.
 When I entered the bedroom I found the girl, her tiny body darkened with bruises and burn marks, and her bones broken, and the cold reality hit me that her father had beaten her to death.